The Satanic Temple: Prayer in schools

-A monumental bronze sculpture depicting Baphomet, the goat-headed, angel-winged occult idol, was crowdfunded in 2014 and unveiled the following year.
-The statue has figured prominently in challenges regarding the display of the Ten Commandments at the State Capitols of both Oklahoma and Arkansas.

 Protect Children Project

-Launched by The Satanic Temple in the spring of 2014, the Protect Children Project aims to offer "First Amendment protection to support children who may be at risk for being subjected to mental or physical abuse in school by teachers and administrators through the use of solitary confinement, restraints, and corporal punishment."
+Launched by the Satanic Temple in the spring of 2014, the Protect Children Project aims to offer "First Amendment protection to support children who may be at risk for being subjected to mental or physical abuse in school by teachers and administrators through the use of solitary confinement, restraints, and corporal punishment."
 The Protect Children Project's website asked participants to print out pre-written letters to send to their respective school boards on a day designated as "Protect Children Day" as a form of protest.
-In March 2017, The Satanic Temple launched an anti-spanking campaign against corporal punishment in schools, as part of the Protect Children Project.
+In March 2017, the Satanic Temple launched an anti-spanking campaign against corporal punishment in schools, as part of the Protect Children Project.
 They unveiled billboards in Texas which read "Never be hit in school again.
 Exercise your religious rights."

+Collegiate Affiliate Program

+The Collegiate Affiliate Program (CAP) is the Satanic Temple's campaign to provide post-secondary students with advocacy for Satanic representation on their school's campuses.
+CAP groups work with a Minister of Satan to create projects and a mission for the student group based off institutional guidelines and specific objectives.
+This campaign is currently only in the US, on campuses that already have religious groups.